No, only in the fall semester.

-5) What should I include in my goals statement?
 A statement of the purpose for pursuing graduate study in your chosen major should include academic objectives, professional and research interests, and career goals.
 Also, you should indicate any relevant qualifications such as collegiate, professional, research, and community activities and any other substantial accomplishments that are not mentioned on the application form.
 Most important of all, however, your statement should spell out which particular area in which you wish to pursue dissertation research (U.S. military history, early modern French history, early American history, for example).
 You should indicate as clearly as you can any specific topics you have in mind for dissertation research, as well as indicate which faculty members in our department might be best suited to supervise a dissertation in your chosen area of interest.

-9) Where do I park on the GMU campus when I visit?
 In the Mason Pond Parking Deck on campus.

-1) Is there a foreign language requirement?
 Students for whom a reading knowledge of particular foreign languages is necessary for their dissertation research are expected to be proficient in those languages.
 This would include virtually all students studying European or world history.
 Students whose dissertation research is conducted entirely from materials in English do not have a foreign language requirement.
-Please note, however, that even some areas in U.S. history—borderlands, Native-American history, and immigration history, for just the most obvious examples—may require extensive foreign language skills.
+Please note, however, that even some areas in U.S. history -- borderlands, Native American history, and immigration history, for just the most obvious examples -- may require extensive foreign language skills.

-5) How many years will it take to complete my degree?
 This depends entirely on your own individual progress.
 According to statistics kept by the American Historical Association, it can take anywhere from six to nine years to complete a doctoral dissertation in history.
-George Mason University allows students six years to advance to candidacy and five years to complete the dissertation from the time of first enrollment as a degree-seeking student.
+George Mason University allows students six years to advance to candidacy and nine years to complete the dissertation from the time of first enrollment as a degree-seeking student.